wp-plugins/church-admin/readme.txt

 = 0.579 =
 * Add attachment page link for directory photos
-* Add play counter for sermon mp3 played with <audio> and download, but not flash == Upgrade Notice ==
+* Add play counter for sermon mp3 played with <audio> and download, but not flash = 0.580 =
+* Directly update who is in a ministry on the ministry page == Upgrade Notice ==
 * 0.566 required